- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered financial advice.
-Market conditions can change, and past performance is not indicative of future results.
-Consult with a qualified financial advisor before making any investment decisions.
+This information is for educational purposes only and should not be considered investment advice.
+ETF performance is subject to market risk, and past performance is not indicative of future results.
+Investors should conduct their own research or consult with a financial advisor before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.